⚡

 Tests

-Test files should end in .spec.ts and should reside in the src directory alongside source files.
+Test files should end in .spec.ts or .test.ts and should reside in the src directory alongside source files.